fermmm/group-date/readme/deploying-aws.md

 5. In the .env file set **USING_AWS** to **true** and set **AWS_REGION** with the region you are using, something that looks like this: **us-east-1**

 6. Initialize the configuration of `eb` following [this guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html).
-When you see the prompt `Do you want to continue with CodeCommit` answer `Yes`, follow the required steps, you can use the default values and when asks for a user and password use the ones you were using for AWS website (you must type the password, pasting seems to not work).
+When you see the prompt `Do you want to continue with CodeCommit` answer `Yes`, follow the required steps, you can use the default values and when asks for a user and password use the ones you were using for AWS website (you must type the password, pasting seems to not work, or it requests the user and password 3 times, I'm not sure what happens with it).

 7. Execute this command: `eb codesource local`